jaamaalxyz/rn-expo-basic-components/README.md

-# Basic Components of a React Native and Expo App
+# A Hands-on Guide to Creating React Native & Expo Apps with Basic Components